Sourav2698/NUM_Methods/README.md

 # NUM_Methods
-A repository of several C++ codes of the basic Numerical Methods tools used in Physics
+A repository of several C++ codes of the basic Numerical Methods tools used in Physical Sciences.